-The DFC Validation Program is administered by RSAG and is designed to address uncertainties about the DFC approach, including uncertainties about (1) how well the current targets reflect mature unmanaged riparian conditions for conifer and mixed stands; (2) how prescription options and constraints affect leave tree requirements and future basal area; (3) the accuracy of site class maps; (4) how accurately the DFC model predicts growth of riparian stands to age 140; (5) what sort of habitat conditions will be provided by mature riparian stands; and (6) how young stands of different composition and density develop as they mature.
+To manage conifer and mixed riparian stands to achieve functions associated with mature stands, the DFC approach requires stand targets that reflect mature stand conditions and a model that can accurately predict the trajectory of young stands to maturity.
+The DFC Validation Program is administered by RSAG and is designed to address uncertainties about the DFC approach, including uncertainties about (1) how well the current targets reflect mature unmanaged riparian conditions for conifer and mixed stands; (2) what sorts of habitat conditions will be provided by those mature riparian stands that meet the DFC targets; (3) the accuracy in riparian zones of site class maps used as the basis of the prescriptions and DFC modeling for a given location; (4) how accurately the DFC model predicts growth of riparian stands to age 140; (5) how the residual stands that result from the selected prescription options (and their associated leave tree requirements and constraints) affect future basal area; and (6) how young stands of different composition and density develop in response to the prescriptions as they mature, and how this affects riparian function.
+The program consists of several projects designed to answer a series of critical questions to address these uncertainties (Table 16).